InvoxiPlayGames/mc-queueproxy/README.md

 - User whitelisting.
 - Admin features (chat commands to whitelist/unwhitelist, view queue stats, kick players from queue etc).
 - Connection throttling and IP white/blacklisting.
-- Support for multiple client versions (for game servers using ProtocolSupport/ViaVersion)
-    - This is partially complete.
 - Plugin support on the proxy server itself, to allow for external customisations.
 - Toggleable player list in Message of the Day.
 - Support for detecting mods on host/client servers to kick incompatible players.